 - Sugar - you can use golden caster sugar for a slightly caramel-like flavour.
 Your pavlova wreath will be darker and not the ‘snowy white’ you get if with caster sugar.

 - Vanilla - you can use vanilla bean paste, if you prefer.
-Avoid vanilla essence as it is made from artificial ingredients and will give this Christmas Pavlova a synthetic taste.
+Avoid vanilla essence as it is made from artificial ingredients and will give this Christmas Wreath Pavlova a synthetic taste.

-- Nuts - to add a bit of texture, sprinkle this Christmas Pavlova with chopped nuts before serving.
+- Nuts - to add a bit of texture, sprinkle this Christmas Wreath Pavlova with chopped nuts before serving.
 Almonds and hazelnuts are delicious.
 Pistachios also look super festive thanks to their striking green colour.
 Whichever nuts you choose, remember to toast them first to bring out the flavour.

 - Chocolate - drizzle with melted chocolate for a final flourish.
 Dark chocolate brings in intensity which is delicious with the sweet meringue.
 However, white chocolate looks very pretty and sweetens any ‘tarter’ berries.
 Alternatively, milk chocolate is always a crowd pleaser.
 If you don’t have time to melt chocolate, grate over some curls using a vegetable peeler.

-- Icing sugar - a dusting of sieved icing sugar looks super pretty on top of this Christmas Pavlova.
+- Icing sugar - a dusting of sieved icing sugar looks super pretty on top of this Christmas Wreath Pavlova.
 I love the festive ‘snowy’ effect.
 If you can find it, try using vanilla icing sugar - it is so delicious!

 Here's a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.